-Civil law in a narrow sense covers all the regulations contained in the Indonesian Civil Code, namely: personal law, property law, family law, inheritance law, contract law and verification law and expiration.
+Civil law in a narrow definition covers all the regulations contained in the Indonesian Civil Code, namely: personal law, property law, family law, inheritance law, contract law and verification law and expiration.

-Civil law in a broad sense includes all regulations contained in the Indonesian Civil Code, Commercial Law and other additional statutory regulations (such as agrarian law, customary law, labor law, etc).
+Civil law in a broad definition includes all regulations contained in the Indonesian Civil Code, Commercial Law and other additional statutory regulations (such as agrarian law, customary law, labor law, etc).